Aliases for LILRA3 Gene

 GeneCards Summary for LILRA3 Gene

 LILRA3 (Leukocyte Immunoglobulin Like Receptor A3) is a Protein Coding gene.
 Diseases associated with LILRA3 include Lethal Midline Granuloma.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Innate Immune System.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
 GO annotations related to this gene include receptor activity and antigen binding.

 UniProtKB/Swiss-Prot for LILRA3 Gene